perweenheena-MCA/NGO-Awareness-Webpage/README.md

 # NGO Awareness Webpage 🌍

-This project is created as part of Task 1 for the InAmigos Foundation Internship Program.
+This project is created as part of Internship Program.

 ## Objective
 To spread awareness about NGO initiatives, projects, and social impact through a simple and responsive webpage.